canton7/s3-tar-backup/README.md

 `gpg_key` is an optional GPG Key ID to use to encrypt backups.
 This key must exist in your keyring.
 By default, no key is used and backups are not encrypted.
-This may not be used at the same time as `password`.
+This may not be used at the same time as `password_file`.

-`password` is an optional password to use to encrypt backups.
+`password_file` is an optional path to a file containing the password to use to encrypt backups.
 By default, backups are not encrypted.
 This may not be used at the same time as `gpg_key`.